 - Next, add in eggs, 1 at a time, processing until just combined.
 Pour into prepared pan.

 - Halve remaining pear.
 Remove core and discard.
 Thinly slice pear quarters.
 Lightly brush with lemon juice to prevent discolouration.
 Place on top of batter, overlapping slightly in a circle.
-Bake for 45 minutes or until just set in centre.
+Bake for 45 minutes or until just set in the centre.

 - Turn off oven.
 Cool in oven, with door slightly ajar, for 20 minutes.
 Transfer pan to wire rack to cool completely.
 Place in fridge for 3 hours to chill.
 Serve.